AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

     >
     > Make sure you are logged into the correct Organization portal.

-1. Extract existing integration client ID from the instance configuration file ims/authIMSTAClientId.
+1. Extract existing integration client identifier  (Client ID) from the instance configuration file ims/authIMSTAClientId.
 Non existing or empty attribute indicates client identifier is not configured.

     >[!NOTE]
     >